 We know that a strict gluten-free diet is the only way to manage celiac disease.
-For the 1 percent of the population who suffers from celiac disease, gluten-free is a way of life.
+For the 1 percent of the population who suffers from celiac disease, the GF diet is a way of life.

-But what about the 60-70 million people who suffer from digestive diseases, according to the National Institute of Diabetes and Digestive and Kidney Disease, can a gluten-free diet help them?
+But what about the 60-70 million people who suffer from digestive diseases, according to the National Institute of Diabetes and Digestive and Kidney Disease, can a GF diet help them?

 Gastroenterologist Alessio Fasano of Massachusetts General Hospital in Boston, might answer, “Yes.”
 He estimates that as much as 6 percent of the global population may be sensitive to gluten, but also indicates that gluten is very hard for humans to digest.
 (Source: NPR.com)

 Dr. Fasano tells NPR that gluten creates symptoms similar to irritable bowel syndrome (IBS), such as abdominal pain, bloating, diarrhea, gas constipation, and gluten is often the culprit behind unexplained symptoms like brain fog, chronic headaches, fatigue and joint and muscle pain.